Zvapo/CosmosNote/backend/quartz/content/Formation Mechanisms of Super-Mercuries.md

 1. What are the characteristics that distinguish super-Mercuries from other types of exoplanets?
 2. How do the environmental conditions around a star influence the formation of rocky planets?
 3. Are there any known super-Mercuries in our galaxy, and what have we learned from their study?

+For insights on the conditions that may allow for the existence of super-Mercuries, see [[Temperature Range for Habitable Planets]].
+Additionally, for more information on specific super-Mercuries, refer to [[Details on 18 Delphini b]].